What is Choate Rosemary Hall Looking For?

 The Choate admission committee looks for exemplary and uniquely talented applicants with the potential to excel.
 Those who are admitted usually have:

 This is the tip of the iceberg.
-For more information on how to approach applying to Choate Rosemary Hall, feel free to contact us.
+For more information on how to approach applying to Choate Rosemary Hall, feel free to contact us via any of the methods below.